jebovic/lightreader/readme.md

 TODO
 ----
 In a very short time :
-* Create three design (HTML, XML, and Mobile design)
+* Create responsive design for mobile devices
 * Find a better way to allow regexp pagination format in configuration files